VAT and Sales Tax

 Changes to Tax Rates

 - September 2020: We upgraded our tax management service to allow the application of taxes at a more granular level.
 Previously only 13 product categories were available, but we expanded the selection to include 35 product tax categories.
 We also created a product tax questionnaire to help you select a product code.
-See product for more information.
+See Product Tax Category for more information.

 - May 2021: Increase the number of supported product tax categories and add the ability to bulk apply a single tax category to all the products in your Storefront.

-- June 2021: Tax collections in new jurisdictions to keep you up to date with changing country regulations to include Chile, Malaysia, British Columbia, Mexico, and Indonesia.
+- June 2021: Tax collections in new jurisdictions to keep you up to date with changing country regulations to include Indonesia, British Columbia, and Chile.

 Eligible products may qualify for zero or reduced tax rates.